swarbler/bestof/camera-gear/cameras.md

 - **main:** R6 II
 - **secondary:** R7

-{: .alternative }
-Canon R8 is similar to the R7, but is full-frame rather than APS-C
+> Canon R8 is similar to the R7, but is full-frame rather than APS-C

 #### Video